maythamfahmi/CryptoNet/README.md

 - RSA PEM exporting and importing.
 - Support for X509Certificate2.
 - Ability to encrypt and decrypt text, files like images, word, excel, etc.
-- Cross-platform compatible Windows, Linux, and iOS.
+- Cross-platform compatible with Windows, Linux, and iOS.

 ## Issues